 - Custom class loaders.
 Do a web search on Java class loading.
 The articles at onjava.com are particularly good. - Nominal Type Systems.
-I emphatically disagree with the prevailing view among PL theorists (none of whom I am convinced understands real world OO design) that inheritance is not subtyping.
-It is easy to define subclasses that break inherited contracts.
+I emphatically disagree with the prevailing view among PL theorists (almost none of whom understands real world OO design) who claim inheritance is not subtyping.
+It is easy to erroneously define subclasses that break inherited contracts.
 But it does not justify elevating this design error to a feature!
 (Sound familiar?).
-If you hear the terms "binary methods" (methods in a class C that an argument of type C) or "implementation inheritance" (the sanitized name used for classes that break contracts), you are listening to a language theorist who does not understand how to reason about OO programs or recognize that it is important.
-They are typically condescending functional programming advocates.
+If you hear the terms "binary methods" (methods in a class C with an argument of type C) or "implementation inheritance" (the sanitized name used for methods that break contracts), you are listening to a language theorist who does not understand how to reason about OO programs or recognize that it is important.
+They typically are condescending functional programming advocates.
 (I used to be one of them until I had to learn Java to teach it.
-The view that "inheritance is not subtyping" is now part of the folklore of PL research.
-I have no quarrel with this mantra if you add the clause "for a PL research hack who knows nothing about OO design." - Other languages that generate code for the JVM: Scala, Groovy, Kotlin, ... - The essence of the Java platform is the JVM.
+The view that "inheritance is not subtyping" is now part of the folklore of PL research. - Other languages that generate code for the JVM: Scala, Groovy, Kotlin, ... - The essence of the Java platform is the JVM.
 It will probably outlive me and perhaps you.
-It can certainly be improved but I am growing disenchanted with the JVM.
+It can certainly be improved.
+Moreover, I am growing disenchanted with the JVM.
 Why?
-It has such a long startup time and wastes so much energy. - Can we support a programming ecosystem as rich as what Java provides without a virtual machine.
-Swift may be such a framework but the departure of Chris Lattner has (IMO) crippled the evolution of the language.
+It has such a long startup time, defers important program optimization to runtime, and wastes so much energy. - Can we support a programming ecosystem as rich as what Java provides without a virtual machine?
+Swift may be such a framework but the departure of Chris Lattner from Apple (IMO) has crippled the evolution of the language.